LivTel/ltpy/README.md

 }
 ```

-**All values in the dictionaries are strings** and need to be formatted as shown above.
+**NOTE: All values in the dictionaries are strings** and need to be formatted as shown above.

 Dictionary elements can be addressed and set directly, i.e.
 ```python
 target['RA'] = '08:22:31.66'
 observation['exp_time'] = '160'